jupyterlab/maintainer-tools/README.md

         run: pytest
 ```

-If you want to use your minimum dependencies, you can use the following
+If you want to use your pending dependencies, you can use the following
 option, which will create a constraints file and set the `PIP_CONSTRAINT`
 environment variable, so that installations will use that file.
 By default the Python version will be "3.12", which can be overridden with
 `python_version`.
 Note that the environment variable also works if
 you use virtual environments like `hatch`.
+Note: this does not work on Windows, and will error.

 ```yaml
   prereleases: